Blog

 8. Error Handling

 When AI agents encounter unexpected situations, they typically fail completely or default to generic responses.
 Error handling is often binary: success or failure.
-Agents lack the capability to reason through novel problems or develop creative solutions.
+They lack the capability to reason through novel problems or find alternative paths.

 9. Tool and Resource Usage